 Though many calisthenics movements are possible with absolutely nothing, such as push-ups or air squats, we can us a few pieces of equipment to change the direction and intensity of resistance or create extra space for movement.

-For instance, pushing exercises, like push-ups and handstand push-ups, are possible on the floor, while pulling exercises, such as rows or pull ups, require us to grab something overhead in order to use gravity in our pulling movements.
+For instance, pushing exercises, like push-ups and handstand push-ups, are possible on the floor, while pulling exercises, such as rows or pull-ups, require us to grab something overhead in order to use gravity in our pulling movements.

 Additionally, other pieces of equipment make up for a lack of mobility.
 Wrist mobility can be a limiting factor in handstands, planches, and more.
 A pair of small parallettes allows us to more easily train both movements, while we work on improving our wrist mobility.

-Ultimately, the small pieces equipment on this will enable you to do exponentially more exercises, anywhere you choose.
+Ultimately, the small pieces of equipment on this will enable you to do exponentially more exercises, anywhere you choose.